nalsi/oocc/README.md

 OOCC Metadata Standard is designed for committed learners, casual learners and persons or institutions who create the courses.
 For the learners, with the help of this metadata standard, they will be able to find, select and retrieve the courses based on his interests and commitment and the course’s cost, topics, instructors, and workload.
 For course developers, by using this standard to describe their courses, the courses can be more easily exposed to the users.
 One use case is that an university library includes the records of the MOOCs developed by the university and other institutions in the library system to help library members find and retrieve the courses.
 OOCC Metadata Standard is especially important due to the fast growing of this field and the accompanying gap between metadata practice and users' needs.

-OOCC Metadata Standard is designed by Kai Li, a library science student in School of Information Studies at Syracuse University in 2013, as the final project of the IST 681 (Metadata) given by Professor Jian Qin in iSchool, Syracuse University.
+OOCC Metadata Standard is designed by Kai Li, a library science student in School of Information Studies at Syracuse University in 2013, as the final project of the IST 681 (Metadata) class.

 What included in here are the schema of the standard as well as five sample records.